OUTRAGED RACOON COACHING

 Who it's for

 You don't need a formal diagnosis to apply.
 If you have a physical or mental health condition, a neurodivergent profile (ADHD, autism, dyslexia, dyspraxia), or a disability that makes work harder, you may be eligible.
-The scheme is broader than most people realise — it's worth checking even if you're not sure.
+The scheme is broader than most people realise, so it's worth checking even if you're not sure.

 How it works